Sizing of Ozone Equipment

 Dosage is the required amount of ozone, expressed in mg/l (milligrams per litre) or ppm (parts per million).
 Either value is the same.

 There is a large range of applications requiring different dosages.

 Bacteria & Virus 0.2 – 1.0 ppm

-If you need help with the dosage required in your applications contact us now.
-We have more than 30 years of experience in a wide range of ozone applications.
+If you need help with ozone equipment and the dosage required in your applications, contact us now.
+We have over 30 years of experience in a wide range of ozone applications.
 Our personnel will be happy to assist you.

-For single-pass applications, you can calculate the ozone dosage (grams per hour) by multiplying the dosage required by contaminant level by flow rate.
+For single-pass applications, you can calculate the ozone dosage (g/h) by multiplying the dosage required by contaminant level by flow rate.

-For example, the dosage required is 2 ppm – the contaminant level (demand) is 8 mg/l – flowrate is 4000 liters per hour
+For example, the dosage required is 2 ppm – the contaminant level (demand) is 8 mg/l – flowrate is 4000 litres per hour

 = 2 (mg/l) x 8 (mg/l) x 4000 (l/h)

 = 80000 (mg/h)

 There are two important points to mention here.
 The first is about the decomposition of Ozone; ozone in an aqueous solution has a self-decomposition reaction.
 The decomposition reaction is a function of temperature.
 For example, you must add 25% more for every extra 6 degrees in the water temperature.
 Check this for more information: Sizing ozone equipment for your pool /How to Compensate for Half-Life of Ozone in Water / Half-life of Ozone.